orb-lang/helm/doc/md/design/keymaps-messaging-thoughts.md

 implementation in a lot of cases\)\.

+### Recursive message handling

+As soon as I started working with the coro loop, I ran into cases where Actor A `yield`s a Message, it is dispatched to Actor B, and as part of processing that Message, Actor B wants to `yield` **another** message\.
+Is it reasonable for modeS to spin up a new coroutine for every Message to enable this?
+Is it possible to turn the recursion into a more iterative paradigm here?

 ## Re: agent/buf communications

 Okay, I am just really not convinced that only talking to the bufs via the